 Most web servers display its version and modules in use by default.
 Best security practices recommend that you

-disable this option, since it can be misused against your site.
+disable this option, since it can be used to find vulnerabilities of your site.

 The NIST Guide for Securing Web Servers also recommends it.

-This is an example of server banner on Apache with it enabled:
+Here is an example of a server banner on Apache with it enabled: